SKuipers/gibbon-docs/introduction/system-requirements.md

 Gibbon is web-based software written in PHP, CSS and JavaScript using a MySQL database.
 As such, it needs to be installed and hosted on a web server.

 ::: tip Important Note
 Before getting started, it's important to understand that Gibbon is self-hosted open-source software which you can download and install on a server.
 This gives you the freedom and flexibility to choose how and where to host your server.

 It also means that **all of your private school data belongs to you** on your own server, which no one else has access to.
+For this reason, Gibbon does not use the Software as a Service (SaaS) model.
 :::

 ## What You'll Need